 Avantes at the Forefront of Environmental Research

 Avantes spectroscopy instrumentation is trusted by environmental and climate researchers around the world for accurate, robust spectral measurements.
-With more than 2 decades experience in supporting the unique needs of diverse industries and applications, we are your trusted partner in meeting your measurement objectives.
+With more than two decades of experience in supporting the unique needs of diverse industries and applications, we are your trusted partner in meeting your measurement objectives.
 Our innovative designs and commitment to advancing the science of photonics means that Avantes spectrometers are built to handle the new and innovative uses researchers are finding for spectroscopy.

 Where to Learn More